Tondrakians: Decline

-Armenian secular and spiritual feudal lords joined forces with neighbouring Muslim Arab emirs as well as Byzantines in the persecution of Tondrakians.
+Armenian secular and spiritual feudal lords joined forces with neighbouring Muslim Arab emirs and Byzantines in the persecution of Tondrakians.
 The movement quickly spread to Shirak, Turuberan, and the Armenian regions of Taron, Hark, and Mananali (subject to Byzantium).
 After suffering a number of defeats at the hands of Byzantium, most Tondrakians were deported to Thrace in the 10th century.
-Following the Byzantine conquest of the Bagratuni Kingdom of Ani in 1045, the movement experienced a new resurgence, this time within large cities like Ani where they began appealing to the lower ranks of the nobility and the clergy.
+Following the Byzantine conquest of the Bagratuni kingdom of Ani in 1045, the movement experienced a resurgence, this time within large cities like Ani, where they began appealing to the lower ranks of the nobility and the clergy.
 The Tondrakian movement broke into three different directions during its last years, the most radical of which began advocating atheism as well as doubt in the afterlife and the immortality of the human soul.
 By the middle of the 11th century, the Byzantine governor of Taron and Vaspurakan, Gregory Magistros, managed to eliminate all remnants of Tondrakians.
 Historian Aristakes Lastivertsi describes the elimination of Tondrakians in great detail.